Pneha1234/aws_workshop/Readme.md

     * This is the service responsible for reporting the user by email for either of buy or sell report.
     * Provide environment variables required i.e. RECIPIENT_EMAIL_ADDRESS with the
     verified email above under SES section in Environment variables section under Configuration.
-    * Goto the permission section and add ses access to the role. i.e. AmazonSESFullAccess
+    * Goto the permission section and add ses access to the role.
+    { "Effect": "Allow", "Action": [ "ses:SendEmail" ], "Resource": "<VERIFIED_EMAIL_ARN>" }
 ```python
 import os
 import boto3